pratham636/Keras-NLP-Chatbot/README.md

 python chartbox.py
 ```
 ## ⚙️ How it Works
-Preprocessing: The bot tokenizes user input and lemmatizes words to find the base meaning.
+**1. Preprocessing:** The bot tokenizes user input and lemmatizes words to find the base meaning.

-Bag of Words: It converts the input into a numerical array (0s and 1s) representing the presence of known words.
+**2. Bag of Words:** It converts the input into a numerical array (0s and 1s) representing the presence of known words.

-Classification: The neural network predicts the probability of each "intent" tag.
+**3.Classification:** The neural network predicts the probability of each "intent" tag.

-Response: The bot randomly selects a response from the matched intent in intents1.json.
+**4.Response:** The bot randomly selects a response from the matched intent in intents1.json.

 ## 📝 Customization
 You can add new capabilities to the bot by editing the intents1.json file.
 Simply add a new tag, patterns (what the user says), and responses (what the bot says).
 Remember to re-run training.py after making changes!